nico-amsterdam/bun-htmx-crud/README.md

 - Inline [Hyperscript](https://hyperscript.org/) is used to add client-side logic.
 When loading page content (CMS) or other parts (translations, svg's) from untrusted external sources, make sure to sanitize it and remove all inline scripts (_ and data-script attributes, svg with inline scripts, etc.).
 - Build [HTMX extensions](https://htmx.org/extensions/building/) if Hyperscript doesn't cut it for you.
 Put them in the `client/src` directory and transform them with `bun build:client` into minified javascript.
 Then, add the scripts in the `basePage.ts`.
-- The assets in the `/public` folder have cache-control settings in the `_headers` file.
-After changing a css file, you might see that browser still uses a cached version.
-Force the use of the new stylesheet by changing it's `t=` query parameter in the `basePage.ts` file.

 ## Available Scripts